-But what are the ways a sprag clutch controls the one-way direction and prevents rotation from going in the opposite direction?
+What are the ways a sprag clutch controls the one-way direction and prevents rotation in the opposite direction?

 We’re glad you asked!

-There are three main stopping actions a sprag clutch can use to prevent rotation from going in the opposite direction:
+There are three main stopping options a sprag clutch can use to prevent rotation from going in the opposite direction:

-In this article we will describe each action and give examples of applications that use them.
+In this article, we will describe each stopping option and give examples of applications that use them.

 One: Backstopping Clutch

 A backstop clutch is commonly used for safety precautions.

 If a machine malfunctions, the backstopping clutch is designed to hold the load it’s carrying.
 A good example is an elevator.
 If the power goes out in an elevator, the backstopping clutch can hold the weight in place & protect the people it’s carrying.

 Two: Indexing Clutch